You are viewing the global institutional website

 If you need a definitive, signed and dated version for institutional due diligence, you may request it at contact@exodusandresilience.org.

 Exodus & Resilience is currently in its founding phase.
-Before reporting program outcomes, the platform is building the institutional architecture required to make impact verifiable, traceable and sustainable.
+Before reporting program outcomes, the platform is building the institutional architecture required to make impact verifiable, traceable and useful for communities, partners and donors.

-This framework page does not report aggregated results, beneficiaries, direct participants, artists, workshops, training hours, public events or operating-city outcomes.
-Those indicators will be published only when each node enters implementation and the corresponding data is verified.
+This framework page does not report aggregated results, beneficiaries, direct participants, artists, workshops, training hours, public events or chapter-level outcomes.
+Those indicators will be published only when program activity exists and the corresponding data has been verified.

 Measurement framework